ni/nimi-python/docs/nifgen/attributes.rst

     Specifies the preferred size of the data field in a PCI Express read request packet.
 In general, the larger the packet size, the more efficiently the device uses the bus.
 By default, NI signal generators use the largest packet size allowed by the system.
 However, due to different system implementations, some systems may perform better with smaller packet sizes.
     Recommended values for this attribute are powers of two between 64 and 512.
     In some cases, the signal generator generates packets smaller than  the preferred size you set with this attribute.
     You cannot change this attribute while the device is generating a waveform.
-If you want to change the device configuration, call the niFgen_AbortGeneration function or wait for the generation to complete.
+If you want to change the device configuration, call the :py:meth:`nifgen.Session.abort` function or wait for the generation to complete.